There are many benefits

 What can I ask a person about their disability?

-According to the Australian Network on Disability, the only questions an employer can lawfully ask about a disability relate to:
+According to the Department of Social Services, the only questions an employer can lawfully ask about a disability relate to:

 - Any adjustments required to ensure a fair and equitable interview/selection process.

 - How the person will perform the inherent requirements of a job.